EmileDeBiot/spinal_cross_species_V1/README.md

 ## Download fastq on terminal on the cluster
 download: wget command + link

 extract: tar -xvf filename

 ## Compute count matrices
 Change the names of the files: folder in folder with the same name + all files from the same sample (see example on the cluster)

-Use cell ranger with slurm job: got to jobs, select count_matrix, change the folder name in the script (if you want to run only one script for multiple samples, you can set up your directories to use the script in that way, you can also run multiple scripts to run in parallel)
+Use cell ranger with slurm job: go to jobs, select count_matrix, change the folder name in the script (if you want to run only one script for multiple samples, you can set up your directories to use the script in that way, you can also run multiple scripts to run in parallel)

 ## Preprocessing
-Start an interactive R session: adjust RAM depending on what you want to do Modify the script to preprocess only the new datasets
+Start an interactive R session: adjust RAM depending on what you want to do

+Modify the script to preprocess only the new datasets

 ## Co-integration